johnstona/flickr-feed/README.md

 This app was created using React.js v16.11.0, utilizing hooks and functional components.

-There is the opportunity to search by tags, wither using the search bar or the dropdown on each photograph.

 ## Setup

 To run this project, install it locally using yarn: